eturchenkov/hayloft/README.md

 hayloft start
 ```

-Trace logs of your script on [http://localhost:7000](http://localhost:7000)
+Trace logs of your script on [http://localhost:7000](http://localhost:7000).
+From Hayloft UI you can monitor logs of scripts' executions as well as start new sessions in live mode.

 ### LlamaIndex